ThanetPi/biography/pages/0_news.md

 #### - 2024 October

 Good news!!!
-Our first manuscript on ML, digital drug discovery, and natural products against resistant bacterial infection was accepted for publication in BMC Chemistry Journal under the Chemistry and Machine Learning collection.
+My first manuscript on ML, digital drug discovery, and natural products against resistant bacterial infection was accepted for publication in BMC Chemistry Journal under the Chemistry and Machine Learning collection.

 ![](../images/24oct_news2a.png)

+Another paper is out!!!
+With collaboration from a Thai partner, I performed a molecular simulation supporting  a biological experiment.
+We found some interesting findings!
+Please check it out :)

+Here is a link: [Click](https://www.mdpi.com/2075-1729/14/11/1400)

 #### - 2024 July